How To Change your Default Gmail Account

 - Click the Settings gear icon located in your Gmail account’s toolbar.

-- From the menu that appears, select the Settings option.
+- From the menu that appears, select the See all settings option.

 - Next, you’ll want to select Accounts and Import.